Discover the best coffee beans in Asia that will awaken your taste buds. From Vietnam to Indonesia, find your next fave brew in this guide.

 Visayas

-The islands of Negros and Panay saw a resurgence in coffee production in the late 19th century.
-The region’s rich soil was perfect for growing beans.
-And with high demand, farmers were incentivized to start growing coffee again.
+However, the islands of Negros and Panay mainly saw a resurgence in coffee production in the late 19th century.
+Coffee was in high demand, and the region’s rich soil was perfect for growing beans.
+Farmers were incentivized to start growing coffee, and new plantations soon emerged.

 The Visayas became a major coffee producer in the early 1900s.
-The province of Negros alone handles over 60% of the country’s coffee output.
-But, the middle of the twentieth century brought cheaper and more available imports.
-And the coffee industry began to lose ground.
+The province of Negros alone was responsible for over 60% of the country’s coffee output.
+Coffee production in the area flourished until the middle of the twentieth century when it began to lose ground to cheaper, more widely available imports.

 Mindanao’s rich cultural heritage includes hundreds of years of coffee production.
 Spanish conquerors in the late 1800s likely brought Arabica coffee trees from neighboring countries to the island for the first time.
 Since then, Mindanao has grown some of the best coffee in the Philippines.